Lambert Krahe: Life

 He started an art school in 1762.
-Eleven years later, his school was designated the "Electorate of the Palatinate Painting, Sculpture and Architecture Academy" (later, the Kunstakademie Düsseldorf) and Krahe became its first Director.
+Eleven years later, his school was designated the "Electorate of the Palatinate Painting, Sculpture and Architecture Academy" (later, the Kunstakademie Düsseldorf) and Krahe became its first director.
 In his last years, an eye ailment prevented him from painting.

 The Classical architect Peter Joseph Krahe was his son.
 Moritz Kellerhoven was one of his best-known students.

-His art collection
+Art collection

-Although Krahe was a very popular painter in his day, his art collection constitutes his most important achievement.
+Although Krahe was a popular painter during his lifetime, his art collection constitutes his most important achievement.
 Begun when he was in Rome, and expanded during travels throughout Germany, Holland and France, it came to include 332 paintings and oil sketches, as well as thousands of drawings and prints from the 15th to 18th centuries.
 It remains one of the world's most important collections of Italian Baroque drawings.

 In 1778, the collection was purchased by the Duchy of Berg for use at the academy.
 Since 1932, most of it has been on permanent loan from the academy to the Museum Kunstpalast in Düsseldorf.
 Smaller selections may be seen at the Wallraf-Richartz Museum in Cologne and the Louvre.

 The centerpiece of the collection consists of graphic works by Raphael, Michelangelo and Paolo Veronese, with larger works by Gian Lorenzo Bernini, Pietro da Cortona and Giuseppe Passeri.
 The collection also includes woodcuts by Albrecht Dürer, engravings by Martin Schongauer and etchings by Rembrandt.